mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/attach-cluster/index.md

 ## Accessing your managed clusters using your Kommander administrator credentials

-After the cluster has been attached successfully, a custom kubeconfig can be retrieved by visiting the `/token` endpoint on the Kommander cluster domain.
+After the cluster has been attached successfully and you have access to the UI, a custom kubeconfig can be retrieved by clicking on the Kommander username in the top right nav and clicking on Generate Token.
+Select the attached cluster name, and follow the instructions to assemble a kubeconfig for accessing its Kubernetes API.

+Otherwise, a custom kubeconfig can be retrieved by visiting the `/token` endpoint on the Kommander cluster domain.
 Selecting the attached cluster name displays the instructions to assemble a kubeconfig for accessing its Kubernetes API.